Let’s delve into the mystery of hypnosis and try to separate the truth from the myths.

 With the use of the mentioned fluids, he performed healing and clairvoyance sessions and put patients into a trance state.
-Now it is difficult to say whether a genuine recovery was achieved in someone other than ladies suffering from melancholy, but mesmerism become a craze all over Europe.
+Now it is difficult to say whether a genuine recovery was achieved in someone other than ladies suffering from melancholy, but mesmerism became a craze all over Europe.

-In 1842, physician James Braid linked hypnosis to manipulation of shiny objects.
+In 1842, physician James Braid linked hypnosis to the manipulation of shiny objects.
 Parisian psychiatrist Jean Charcot used hypnosis to treat patients with hysteria at the Salpetriere, a hospital for insane women.
-He believed that the trance state occurs due to disorders of the nervous system and the task of the doctor is to correct these disorders.
+He believed that the trance state occurred due to disorders of the nervous system and the task of the doctor was to correct these disorders.

 Hypnotists put daredevils from the audience in a trance, and then showed hypnotic catalepsy (immobility in a given position) and made the hypnotized participants make all sorts of tricks: answer questions, draw, sing, balance, etc.

 How Hypnosis Is Performed

-Hypnosis can remove fear or disgust, relieve fatigue or phobia, make one insensitive to pain or get him to talk about experienced events and feelings.
+Hypnosis can remove fear or disgust, relieve fatigue or phobia, make one insensitive to pain or get them to talk about experienced events and feelings.
 These simple tasks are easy to perform, but experienced professionals know about some other nuances.

-According to experts, 70% of people are susceptible to hypnosis.
-A person can be put into a trance during a conversation by touching his body or synchronizing breathing rhythm – these techniques are used by experts in neuro-linguistic programming.
+According to experts, some people are susceptible to hypnosis while others are not.
+A person can be put into a trance during a conversation by touching their body or synchronizing breathing rhythm – these techniques are used by experts in neuro-linguistic programming.